FuelLabs/sway-applications/AMM/README.md

 ## Overview

 An *automated market maker (AMM)* is a type of decentralized exchange protocol that determines asset prices algorithmically through a conservation function.
 Trades on an AMM take place between the user and the contract, rather than between two users.
 The liquidity pool of assets in an AMM is supplied by the users.
 Providing liquidity is incentivized via liquidity miner rewards.
-This application allows users to deposit assets that can be used to add liquidity or be withdrawn without adding liquidity, adding and removing liquidity and swapping assets.

-This application contains an AMM contract that has:
+This application supports:
+- Depositing assets that can be
+    - Used to add liquidity
+    - Withdrawn without adding liquidity
+- Adding liquidity
+- Removing liquidity
+- Swapping assets

+The AMM and exchange contracts in this application is designed so that:
-- Liquidity pools of two assets each,
+- Liquidity pools consist of two assets each
+- The conservation function used to keep the total liquidity at a constant ratio when exchanging assets is
-- The conservation function $price_{asset\ A} * price_{asset\ B} = total\ liquidity$, which means that swap operations keep the total liquidity constant,
+    - $price_{asset\ A} * price_{asset\ B} = total\ liquidity$
-- Liquidity miner fee of $\frac1{333} \approx 3\%$.
+- Liquidity miner fee is $\frac1{333} \approx 3\%$

-    > **NOTE** This fee can be modified as desired per asset pair.
+	> **NOTE** The miner fee can be modified per asset pair

-### Current state of the application

-User interface is to be added.

-Functionality of this application is being enhanced with two Sway scripts (in progress) that allows:
-1) Swapping assets along a route,
-2) Depositing and adding liquidity atomically.

 ## Project Structure